 This Initial Report volume is divided into three parts.
-The first part consists of the various site summaries which, although largely founded upon the work accomplished aboard Glomar Challenger during Leg 26, incorporate additional information produced by shore studies following completion of the shipboard work.
+The first part consists of the various site summaries which, although largely founded upon the work accomplished aboard Glomar Challenger during Leg 30, incorporate additional information produced by shore studies following completion of the shipboard work.
 The second part consists of more detailed discussions of various aspects of the rocks recovered from several or all of the sites occupied during the cruise.
-The final part of the volume is a summary of the results of Leg 26, putting these results into the broader context of the results of drilling elsewhere in the Indian Ocean.
+The final part of the volume is a summary of the results of Leg 30, putting these results into the broader context of the results of drilling elsewhere in the Indian Ocean.

-The authorship of the site summary chapters (Chapters 3-11) is shared collectively by the shipboard scientific party, the ultimate responsibility lying with the two co-chief scientists.
-Each chapter of Part I follows the same general outline.
-Sections on background and operations were prepared by T. A. Davies and B. P. Luyendyk; sections on lithology were prepared by G. J. Horvath, D. R. C. Kempe, R. D. Leidy, B. C. McKelvey, and K. S. Rodolfo; sections on physical properties by R. D. Hyndman; sections on the correlation of seismic results with drilling results by B. P. Luyendyk; sections on paleontology and sedimentation rates by E. Boltovskoy, P. Doyle, R. Herb, and H. R. Thierstein; the discussion sections were prepared by T. A. Davies and B. P. Luyendyk in consultation with the other members of the shipboard group.
+The authorship of the site summary chapters (Chapters 3-7) is shared collectively by the shipboard scientific party, the ultimate responsibility lying with the two co-chief scientists.
+Each chapter of Part II follows the same general outline.
+Sections on background and operations were prepared by J.E.
+Andrews and G.H.
+Packham; sections on lithology were prepared by D.A.
+Jones, G. van der Lingen, G. deV.
+Klein, J.V.
+Eade, D. Stoeser, and L. Kroenke; sections on physical properties by L. Kroenke; sections on the correlation of seismic results with drilling results by L. Kroenke and J. Andrews; sections on paleontology by T. Saito, B.K.
+Holdsworth and S. Shafik: sections on sedimentation rates by G.H.
+Packham; and the discussion sections were prepared by J.E.
+Andrews and G.H.
+Packham in consultation with the other members of the shipboard group.
 In some chapters specific additional authorship is cited by name.
 In these cases the contributions of the individually cited colleagues were substantial and warrant more than a simple acknowledgment.

-Authorship of the chapters in Parts II and III (Chapters 12-37) is cited by chapter.
-In general these chapters are more speculative than those of Part I and should be considered interpretations based on information available at the time this Initial Report was submitted for publication.
-Nevertheless, each chapter from Parts II and III has been subjected to rigorous review by one or more of our colleagues.
+Authorship of the chapters in Parts III and IV (Chapters 8-26) is cited by chapter.
+In general, these chapters are more speculative than those of Part II and should be considered interpretations based on information available at the time this Initial Report was submitted for publication.
+Nevertheless, each chapter from Parts III and IV has been subjected to rigorous review by one or more of our colleagues.
 In many cases the contributions of the reviewers have been substantial and are recognized appropriately in the chapters.
-In other cases the reviewers are recognized in the collective acknowledgments to this whole volume.